rosemckeon/safeguard-pollinator-land/README.md

 #### Manual deployment with Nginx

+Rename the generated `dist/*/index.csr.html` to `index.html`.
+This is required when SSR is enabled (see [this thread](https://stackoverflow.com/questions/78700539/ng-build-command-generating-index-csr-html-instead-of-index-html)).

-Serve the index file in `/dist/whatever/browser` by setting the server root to point to that path and add `index.csr.html` to the server location for `/`.
+Serve the index file in `/dist/whatever/browser` by setting the server root to point to that path and add `index.html` to the server location for `/`.

+If you don't rename the index file, or disable SSR to generate an index with the default name, the root path won't work correctly.

 ### Running unit tests